-It’s a simple premise, one that could quickly become stale.
-Thankfully, the Camp Crystal Lake map is large and open, with multiple side quests for counselors to complete.
+The simple premise of Friday the 13th: The Game runs the risk of quickly becoming stale.
+But the large, open Camp Crystal Lake map with multiple side quests for counselors to complete overcomes that hurdle.
 Completing these quests will give the counselors a better chance of survival, either by aiding in an escape route or helping slow down Jason.

 Released in 2019 without too much fanfare, Blair Witch features main character Ellis Lynch and his dog, Bullet.
 You play Ellis Lynch, a former police officer and military veteran searching for a missing child in the Black Hills Forest of Burkittsville, Maryland.
 Bullet plays an essential role in the game’s outcome as well.

 Most of the Gameplay in Blair Witch is exploring the Black Hills Forest.
 As you get deeper into the woods, you encounter puzzles you have to solve.
 Meanwhile, Bullet leads you to scents, helps secure items, and even impacts your mental state.
 No spoilers here, but we will say that without Bullet, Ellis Lynch might suffer a horrific fate.